 United Tastes of Tacos

-Sure, tacos found fame in Mexico but their northward trek provides chefs with endless possibility.
-Discover American styles that are seriously hot sellers.
+Tacos found fame in Mexico, but American styles provide chefs with endless possibilities and are seriously hot sellers.

 Who knows who first folded meat into a fresh corn tortilla, added salsa, and dug in?
 A few centuries on, that spellbinding formula remains wildly appealing with plenty of room for innovation.